60 Second Lemon Law Assessment™

 |---|---|---|---|

-| Ohio | Refund or replacement | Miles at first repair / 120,000 x price | Incidentals, attorney fees |
+| Ohio | Refund or replacement | None | Incidentals, attorney fees |

-| Florida | Refund or replacement | Reasonable allowance for use | Incidentals, attorney fees, civil penalties |
+| Florida | Refund or replacement | Miles at settlement / 120,000 x price | Incidentals, attorney fees, civil penalties |

-| Michigan | Refund or replacement | Miles at first repair / 120,000 x price | Finance charges, incidentals |
+| Michigan | Refund only | Miles over 25,000 / 100,000 x price | Incidentals, attorney fees |

-| North Carolina | Refund or replacement | Miles at first repair / 120,000 x price | Incidentals, attorney fees |
+| North Carolina | Refund only | Miles at third repair / 120,000 x price | Incidentals, attorney fees, civil penalties |

-Buyback refunds are generally not taxable because they are a return of your purchase price.
+Tax treatment of lemon law settlements is beyond our area of expertise, however refunds are generally not taxable because they are a return of your purchase price.
 You are getting back money you already paid.
 However, any amount you receive above your actual out-of-pocket costs (including any punitive damages) may be taxable.

 Settlement amounts vary widely based on the vehicle’s purchase price, the severity of the defect, and the state where you file.
 For a vehicle purchased at $35,000, a typical buyback settlement might range from $30,000 to $38,000 (purchase price minus mileage offset, plus incidentals).
 Cash-and-keep settlements are usually lower, ranging from $5,000 to $20,000 depending on the defect.

 Yes.
 A cash-and-keep settlement allows you to retain the vehicle while receiving cash compensation for its diminished value and your inconvenience.
 This is a popular option when the defect is manageable but still significant.
+And this term is a bit of a misnomer as you can still sell or trade-in your vehicle once your case is over.

 Do not accept a low offer without consulting an attorney.
 Manufacturers often make initial offers that are significantly below what the law requires.
 An experienced lemon law attorney knows what your case is worth and will negotiate for full compensation.